g5becks/cbor-db/README.md

 The same goes for "sort".
 The sort function is passed two documents ("a" and "b") and returns a number determining which one goes first.
 If the sort function returns a number greater than zero "a" is at a higher index than "b", less than zero and "b" comes first.
-If it returns 0 they "a" and "b" equivelent.
+If it returns 0 they "a" and "b" equivalent.

 ## Installation